g-rutter/Reddit-Music-Fans/README.md

 The data is noisy, highly correlated and sparse.
 There are approximately 47,000 fans of the two genres.
 To balance the two classes, the RockMetal class was slightly under-sampled.
 The top 2000 subreddits were tracked as predictors.
 The average user posted in <1% of these.

-### Separation of classes in predictor-space
+### Low-dimensional visualisation

 Below, the data is shown projected onto a single component, found by Linear Discriminant Analysis (LDA).
+Two datasets are shown: one for fans who posted in at least 3 off-topic subreddits, and another for fans who posted in at least 20.
+The 'at least 3' set has 12,829 fans per class, but the 'at least 20' set has just 1,795.

 The class distributions have a single mode and are approximately Gaussian.
-Restricting the input to users who contributed to at least 20 different off-topic subreddits leads to a separation of the distributions.
-The 'at least 3' dataset has 12,829 fans per class, but the 'at least 20' dataset has just 1,795.
+Restricting the input to users who contributed to at least 20 different off-topic subreddits increases the separation of the distributions drastically.

 ![Graph of 1D projection of data, by class, using a linear component found by LDA](README_figs/LDA_20vs3.png)